 - A handful of Cashew nuts

-You really only need around 1.5 cup of hot water and 2 cups masa marina flour and 1 tsp of salt – makes 6 small tortillas
+You really only need around 1.5 cup of hot water, 2 cups masa marina flour and 1 tsp of salt – makes 6 small tortillas

-Pour all the hot water into the dough and mix with a spoon or your hands to form one big ball that does not fall apart.
+- Pour all the hot water into the dough and mix with a spoon or your hands until thoroughly combined to form one big ball.
 The dough should be firm when touched, not sticky.
-If the mix feels too dry add in some more water until the dough is the right consistency
+If the mix feels too dry add in some more water until the dough is formable

-Preheat a frying pan on medium high heat
+- Preheat a frying pan to medium heat

-Pinch off an at least golf-ball sized piece of masa harina and form it into a ball
+- Pinch off an at least golfball sized piece and form it into a ball

-Put the ball in between two pieces of plastic wrap or parchment and flatten it using a pot, a rolling pin/ a bottle or a tortilla press.
+- Put the ball in between two pieces of plastic wrap or parchment paper and flatten it using a pot, a rolling pin/ a bottle or a tortilla press

-Gently flip the tortilla and remove plastic wrap so that you have it on your hand.
-Flip your hand to let if drop into the pan and fry on the hot griddle for about 30 seconds to 1 minute, the tortilla should have beautiful brown marks.
-Flip it over and cook on the other side.
+- Gently flip the tortilla and remove plastic wrap so that you have it on your hand.
+Flip your hand to let if drop into the pan and fry on the hot griddle for about 30 seconds to 1 minute, the tortilla should have beautiful golden marks.
+Flip it over and fry on the other side

-- 1 small sweetheart cabbage (or for even nicer colours half white and half a pink cabbage)
+- 1 small sweetheart cabbage (grated, for for even nicer colours half white and half a pink cabbage)

 - 4 tbsp vegan yoghurt (or 3 tbsp vegan majo)